Shamita19/ASL_Sign_Recognition/README.md

 - Real-time ASL sign recognition using a webcam.
 - Translation of ASL gestures into text or speech.
-- Support for a variety of ASL signs (e.g., alphabet).
-- User-friendly interface for easy interaction.
-- Ability to add and train custom signs.

 ## Project Structure